science DEPARTMENT courses

 AP Physics C: Mechanics (Calculus-Based) - 1306

 Prerequisite: Open to juniors or seniors who are concurrently enrolled in AP Calculus BC, AP Calculus AB or OSU Remote Mathematics (Calculus).
 A background of Physical Science AP Track and Honors Chemistry or AP Chemistry is suggested.
-Requires the recommendation of both the Chemistry and Calculus teachers.
+Requires the recommendation of both the Chemistry and Calculus teachers and students should be taking Calculus AB or BC

 Grade: 11-12